Quantization goes Polynomial: Introduction

 Quantization is a discretization technique for random variables, called vector quantization, and stochastic processes, known as functional quantization.
 The birth of quantization dates back to the 1950s, while its application in numerical probability and mathematical finance started in the 1990s.
 When applied to random vectors, quantization provides the best, according to a distance that is commonly measured using the Euclidean norm, possible approximation to the original distribution via a discrete random vector taking a finite number of values.
-Many numerical procedures have been studied to obtain optimal quadratic quantizers of random vectors even in high dimension and most of them are based on stochastic optimization algorithms, see \cite{Pag2014}, which are typically very time consuming.
+Many numerical procedures have been studied to obtain optimal quadratic quantizers of random vectors even in high dimension and most of them are based on stochastic optimization algorithms, see \cite{Pag2014} , which are typically very time consuming.
 Very recently vector quantization has been applied to recursively discretize stochastic processes.
 More precisely, the idea is approximating the random variables coming from the Euler scheme associated to a stochastic process, which is solution to a stochastic differential equation.

-Recursive marginal quantization, or fast quantization, introduced in \cite{PagSagna} represents a new promising research field.
-Sub-optimal (stationary) quantizers of the stochastic process at fixed dates are obtained in a very fast recursive way, to the point that recursive marginal quantization has been successfully applied to many models, including local volatility models as in \cite{CalFioGra}, \cite{BCLP15}, \cite{Rudd17} and stochastic volatility models as in \cite{CalFioGra2}, \cite{FiorinSagna}.
+Recursive marginal quantization, or fast quantization, introduced in \cite{PagSagna}, represents a new promising research field.
+Stationary quantizers of the stochastic process at fixed dates are obtained in a very fast and recursive way, to the point that recursive marginal quantization has been successfully applied to many models, starting from the classical ones and moving to local volatility models, such as in \cite{CalFioGra}, \cite{BCLP15}, \cite{Rudd17} and finally to stochastic volatility models, such as Stein and Stein, Stochastic Alpha Beta Rho, Heston and $\alpha-$hypergeometric, as done in \cite{CalFioGra2}, \cite{FiorinSagna}.

-In this paper we focus on a particular polynomial process, the Stochastic Volatility Jacobi process (hereafter SVJ) first introduced in \cite{jacobi}, but our results can be extended to any polynomial model.
-The SVJ model is a diffusion model for stock prices where the log-price squared volatility follows a Jacobi process with values in some compact interval.
-It includes as limiting cases the Black-Scholes model and the Heston model, so that it can be viewed as a possible alternative to these models in practical applications of option pricing.
-Our analysis on SVJ quantization provides both practical tools to develop fast exotic option pricing algorithms and theoretical results to assess the approximation errors.